KevinKVNPR/Tableau-challenge/README.md

 # tableau-challenge
 this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.
 Design 2-5 visualizations for each discovered phenomena (4-10 total).
 You may work with a timespan of your choosing.
 Optionally, you may merge multiple datasets from different periods.
+A link to your Tableau Public workbook that includes:

+4-10 Total "Phenomenon" Visualizations
+2 Dashboards
+1 City Official Map
+1 Story